 At the moment it is watching the Danish version of the big bakeoff with my son – it is both very scary and intriguing.

-- What would your occupation be if you weren't a jewellery designer?
+- What would your occupation be if you weren't a jewelry designer?

 I have been asked that many times and I still don’t have a clue – can't see myself doing anything else

-- What is your biggest achievement/moment in your jewellery career?
+- What is your biggest achievement/moment in your jewelry career?